Spectral determinant of the two-photon quantum Rabi model: Pure point spectrum for

 \section{Pure point spectrum for $\om>2$}

-Whereas for $\om\le 2$ the spectrum of $\Hp$ can be understood completely by analyzing the singularity at $z=\infty$, because $\Hp$ is either not self-adjoint ($\om<2$) or reducible to the Schr\"odinger equation (\ref{phi2eq}) ($\om=2$), the spectral problem is non-trivial for $\om>2$.
-In this case, $\Hp$ has only discrete eigenvalues and normalizable eigenfunctions, because the exponents of second kind with order two are non-degenerate solutions of (\ref{origamma}).
+For $\om>2$, $\Hp$ has only discrete eigenvalues and normalizable eigenfunctions, because the exponents of second kind with order two are non-degenerate solutions of (\ref{origamma}).
 The spectral condition amounts to the requirement that the formal solution of (\ref{orig1}),(\ref{orig2}) has only normalizable asymptotics in all four Stokes sectors (\ref{sectors}).
 A sufficient condition for this to happen is clearly that only exponents $\g_{1,2}$ appear in the asymptotic expansion of $\p_1(z)$ which occurs only for a discrete set $E_n$, $n=0,1,2 \dots$, of the parameter $E$.

 We call any function $G_H(E)$ a ``$G$-function'' for $H$, if it has only zeros on the real axis, coinciding with all (respectively the regular subset of) the discrete eigenvalues $E_n < \infty$ of the self-adjoint operator $H$. $G_H(E)$ is thus a generalized spectral determinant, \beq G_H(E)=e^{h(E)}\prod_{n=0}^\infty\left(1-\frac{E}{E_n}\right), \eeq where $h(E)$ may be any function bounded from below such that the right hand side of (\ref{spec-det}) converges for all finite $E$.
 The spectral problem can be considered ``solved'' if one finds a $G$-function for $H$, which is, of course, not unique.
 Note that $h(E)$ does not need to be bounded from above -- which will turn out to be rather useful in section \ref{chen}.